unfoldingWord/uw-content-validation/src/components/file-check/README.md

     // repoName='hbo_uhb' // OT books only
     // repoName='el-x-koine_ugnt' // NT books only
-    // repoName='en_ust' // Can use ult or ust here
+    // repoName='en_ult' // Can use ult or ust here
     repoName='en_tn'

     // If we don't put the branch here, the default branch is used